-Frame Structures University of Michigan, Taubman College
+Frame Structures University of Michigan, Taubman College Slide 5 of 26

 Number internal spaces

 - Number each space inside the truss. - · Number from left to right.

 - Start in the external space (A) and move clockwise to the next space (B). - Note the direction and magnitude of the external force you cross (12k up). - · Draw this force to scale. - The force starts with the tail (A) and continues to the head (B).